abenjamin09/Bellabeat-Capstone-1/fifth_one_down.md

 -   Where is your data stored?
 Excel
 -   How is the data organized?
 Is it in long or wide format?
 Long
 -   Are there issues with bias or credibility in this data?
-Yes, there are issues with bias and credibility because it is survey based so only users who are interested in responding provide the data.
-    Secondly, the amount of data provided is from 30 users only which is not a large enough sample size for unbiased data.
+Yes, there are issues with bias and credibility because it is a survey, so only users who are interested in responding provide the data.
+Secondly, the amount of data provided is from 30 users which is not a large enough sample size for credible data.
 Lastly, there are outside factors which could affect data results.
-For example, time
-    line: the data supplied is for 2 months in spring, however, exercise habits change from season to season.
+For example, time line, the data supplied is for 2 months in the spring, however, exercise habits change from season to season which may affect trends in data source.
 -   Does your data ROCCC?
 Reliable - Yes data is from Amazon a trustworthy source Original - yes data comes from 30 original users from a specific time period Comprehensive - No, incomplete data due